 To help confirm a diagnosis of anaphylaxis, mastocytosis, or mast cell activation

-When you have symptoms such as flushing, nausea, throat swelling or low blood pressure that may be due to a life-threatening allergic reaction; sometimes when your doctor suspects that you have mastocytosis or mast cell activation
+When you have symptoms such as flushing, nausea, throat swelling or low blood pressure that may be due to a life-threatening allergic reaction; sometimes when your healthcare practitioner suspects that you have mastocytosis or mast cell activation

 A blood sample drawn from a vein in your arm or a 24-hour urine collection

 None for anaphylaxis, but timing of the sample very soon after the beginning of symptoms is important.
 If testing is done for other conditions, you may be instructed to refrain from taking antihistamine and other medications.
-This should be discussed with your doctor.
+This should be discussed with your healthcare practitioner.